SumiSastri/dev-blogs/docs/github-actions/part4-how-to-protect-subranches-with-GHA.md

 Some best practices:

 - Commit history - clean messages and description of reason for change
-- PR (peer-review) required before branch can be merged - to discuss and make changes
+- PR required before branch can be merged - to discuss and make changes
 - Tests written must pass in the PR environment
 - A minimum number of people required to review code before merging
 - Named people review code